ReScience/ReScience-submission/article/Larisch-2019.md

 In addition to the replication of experimental findings of pair-based and triplet STDP experiments,
 @Clopath2010 presented how the synaptic connectivity (emerging from the proposed learning rule) is influenced by the spiking patterns of the neurons.
-Fig. \ref{Fig_con}-left shows the obtained connectivity structure if neurons fire at different frequencies.
+Fig. \ref{Fig_con} a shows the obtained connectivity structure if neurons fire at different frequencies.
 The color scheme is similar to the original publication: weak connections (above $\frac{3}{4}$ of the maximum activity) are blue, strongly unidirectional connections are yellow while strong bidirectional connections are red.

+To analyze the dependency between the connectivity and firing rate (or number of spikes) , a small network with ten interconnected AdEx neurons is built.
+Each neuron receives an input from one additional neuron, with Poisson-distributed spike patterns.
+The firing rate of each Poisson neuron is increased from $2$ Hz to $20$ Hz, influencing the firing rate of the 10 corresponding neurons in the network.
+We repeated the protocol with the pair-based STDP rule by @Song2001 to investigate, if the triplet STDP rule by @Clopath2010 led to a different connectivity structure, as mentioned in the original publication [@Clopath2010].

 Neurons with similarly high firing rates develop strong bidirectional connections, because they are often active at the same time.
 This suggests that learning is based on the correlation between the neuronal activities in a Hebbian manner.
 Weak connections are assigned to neurons with a low firing rate below $5$ Hz.
 If the postsynaptic neuron is firing with a rate above $5$ Hz, strong unidirectional weights emerge.
 This is in line with the connection pattern presented in the original paper (Fig. 4 in [@Clopath2010]).
+As mentioned in the original article, we repeated the test with a pair based STDP rule [@Song2001].
+As shown Fig. \ref{Fig_con} b, strong unidirectional connections are emerge if the pre- and the postsynaptic neurons firing relatively high.
+This is interesting, as in @Clopath2010 they observed a less specific pattern in the connectivity for the pair based STDP rule.
+Despite this, we did not observe the emergence of strong bidirectional connections between neurons with a high firing rate, as reported in @Clopath2010.

+To analyze how the temporal order of release spikes can influence the connectivity, we us again a small network with ten interconnected AdEx neurons.
+Each of this neurons receives an input from one addition neuron.
+These additional neurons spikes one after another with a time delay of $20$ ms.
+This realize a temporal spiking order of the ten recurrent connected neurons.
+To establish stable weights, the normal homeostatic mechanism is used.
+As for the protocol with varying firing rates, we repeated this protocol with the pair-based STDP rule by @Song2001.

-If the neurons fire in a specific temporal order, this sequence is reflected in the connection pattern (Fig. \ref{Fig_con}-left).
+If the neurons fire in a specific temporal order, this sequence is reflected in the connection pattern (Fig. \ref{Fig_con} c).
 As in the original paper, the connections from neurons which are firing a long time after or before the postsynaptic neuron are weak, while they are strong to neurons which fired a short time after the neurons.
+Fig. \ref{Fig_con} d shows a similar connectivity structure for the pair based STDP rule [@Song2001].
+Similar is reported in @Clopath2010.

 ## Receptive fields

 \begin{figure}
 \centering
-\includegraphics[width=0.625\textwidth]{./figures/Fig4_stable.png}
-\includegraphics[width=0.325\textwidth]{./figures/Fig4_RF.png}
+\includegraphics[width=0.625\textwidth]{./figures/Fig4_W.png}

 \caption{\textbf{Stable weights on Poisson distributed inputs.}
-    \textbf{Left}
+    \textbf{a}
     Colors show the weight value at the end of the current epoch from the presynaptic neuron to a single postsynaptic neuron.
 Weight values around zero are blue and weight values around the maximum weight value of $3$ are red.
     The y-axis denotes the presynaptic index indicated and the x-axis shows the number of epochs.
-    \textbf{Right} Four different V1 simple cells like receptive fields, generated by four simulation runs. }
+    \textbf{b} Four different V1 simple cells like receptive fields, generated by four simulation runs.
+The first one is done with $seed = 3223$.
+    \textbf{c} Size of the receptive fields depends on the input firing rate.
+A higher input rate (top with 100 Hz) leads to a smaller receptive field in contrast to a lower one (60 Hz below).}
 \label{Fig_stab}
 \end{figure}

+Besides the experiments from the original publication, we reimplemented the experiment for the emergent of stable weights out of the Matlab source code.
+The emergence of stable weights was achieved by presenting a Gaussian input over 500 presynaptic neurons and one postsynaptic AdEx neuron.
+For every trial ($100$ ms), ten Gaussian patterns are created to determine the activity of the 500 input neurons.
+As in the Matlab source code, the learning rates ($A_{LTP}$ and $A_{LTD}$) are increased by a factor of ten to speed up the learning.

 In the original Matlab source code, the emergence of stable weights was demonstrated using a one-dimensional input with 500 values.
 At each time step, a subset of close neurons are activated.
-The emergent stable weights are shown in Fig. \ref{Fig_stab}-right.
+The emergent stable weights are shown in Fig. \ref{Fig_stab} a.
 After 500 epochs, a spatially related subset of weights have increased to the maximum and the other weight values have decreased down to zero.
 This leads to a specific selectivity for the postsynaptic neuron.

+For the emergence of V1 simple-cell-like receptive fields, a network with one postsynaptic AdEx neuron and $16 \times 16 \times 2$ presynaptic neurons is used.
+As mentioned in the original publication [@Clopath2010], the activity of the presynaptic population depends on the pixel values of a $16 \times 16$ pixel sized patch, cut out of pre-whitened natural scenes [@Olshausen1996].
+The maximum input firing rates in the original publication are set to $50.0$ Hz.
+In the here presented reimplementation, the maximum firing rate is set to an higher $100$ Hz.
+Further, the learning rates for the LTP term ($A_{LTP}$) and the LTD term ($A_{LTD}$) are reduced (see Table @tbl:table_VH).
+The pixel values of the patch are normalized with the maximum pixel value of the current image and divided into an ON (only positive pixel values) and an OFF (only negative pixel values) image.
+The presynaptic population spikes are generated by a Poisson process.
+To establish stable weights, the normal homeostatic mechanism is used.
+Additionally, @Clopath2010 presented the influence of a different input firing rates.
+They presented that for $25$ Hz, $37.5$ Hz and $75$ Hz the receptive field sizes shrinks for higher input firing rates.
+We reproduce the experiment by showing $60$ Hz and $100$ Hz.

-The emergence of a cluster of strong synaptic weights can be interpreted as the formation of a receptive field, which defines the selectivity of the neuron, similar to the receptive fields in the primary visual cortex (V1).
+The emergence of a cluster of strong synaptic weights can be interpreted as the formation of a receptive field, which defines the selectivity of the neuron, similar to the receptive fields in the primary visual cortex (V1) as shown in Fig. \ref{Fig_stab} b.
 To reproduce it, one postsynaptic neuron receives input from $512$ presynaptic neurons, as described in the original publication.
 Each presynaptic neuron corresponds to one pixel of the $16 \times 16$ input, divided into an ON-part for the positive and an OFF-part for the negative values ($16 \times 16 \times 2 = 512$).
-The $200000$ presented patches are randomly cut out of ten natural scenes [@Olshausen1996], and each patch is presented for $200$ ms.
+The $300.000$ presented patches are randomly cut out of ten natural scenes [@Olshausen1996], and each patch is presented for $200$ ms.
-The emergent receptive fields are shown in Fig. \ref{Fig_stab}-left.
+Be aware that in contrast to the original publication by @Clopath2010, we use much higher firing rate of $100$ Hz to achieve the emergence of similar sized receptive fields.
+Fig. \ref{Fig_stab} c shows that a high firing rate of $100$ Hz (top) lead to the emergence of a smaller receptive field, and a lower firing rate of $60$ Hz to a much bigger one.

 # Conclusion